cloudmesh-community/book/chapters/cloud/packer.md

 ![No](images/no.png)

-Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
-Packer runs on every major operating system, and creates machine images for multiple platforms in parallel form configuration specufications.
+Packer is an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
+Packer runs on every major operating system, and creates machine images for multiple platforms in parallel form configuration specifications.

 Some key concepts are located at